Matt Vierling Player Props: Tigers vs. Giants

-Matt Vierling -- 2-for-6 with a double in his most recent game -- will be in action for the Detroit Tigers versus the San Francisco Giants, with Anthony DeSclafani on the hill, on April 15 at 1:10 PM ET.
+On Sunday, Matt Vierling (on the back of going 0-for-4 with an RBI) and the Detroit Tigers face the San Francisco Giants, whose starting pitcher will be Logan Webb.
+First pitch is at 1:10 PM ET.

-He strung together two hits (going 2-for-6 with a double) in his most recent game against the Giants.
+He had a hitless performance in his last game (0-for-4 with an RBI) against the Giants.

 Matt Vierling Game Info & Props vs. the Giants